 1 in 9 children or 2,195 children die of diarrhea each day - more than AIDS, malaria and the measles put together.
 88% of these are considered preventable with access to clean water and sanitation.

 443 million days of school are missed due to children having waterborne illnesses.
 When students get sick, they do not go to school, so by providing safe water, we are granting them access to a healthier life and a chance at a better future.

-18% of all childhood deaths in Haiti are due to diarrheal disease (source).
+18% of all childhood deaths in Haiti are due to diarrheal disease.

-There is a 70% increase in school attendance when safe water is provided to students.
+There is a 75% decrease in absenteeism when safe water is provided to students.

 Kids must be in school to get an education.

 Improved cognition and focus in schools when children are not suffering the ill effects of dehydration and waterborne illnesses.